zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 I continue the story by saying, “By this time (meaning by the time this has happened), I realized that this guy was trying to pick a f ight with me and I wasn’t sure what to do.
 I was hoping that I could make peace w ith him.”
 “To make peace” (peace) means try to calm down a difficult situatio n, a tense situation, to perhaps forgive the other person so that there are no l onger any bad feelings between you.
 I tried to make peace with him, or I was hoping to make peace with him, or at least hold him off until my friends go t there.
 “To hold (someone) off” is another two-word phrasal verb meaning to delay someone, to prevent someone from doing something for a certain length of time, usually until something else happens.
 This could also be used in a mili tary situation.
 The famous group of Spartans in ancient Greece, the soldiers from Sparta, held off the Persians at Thermopylae to allow the Athenians to b uild a better defense and defend the city of Athens.
 “Go tell the Spartans, you p asserby, that here, obedient to their word, we lie.”
 That is a famous li ne written about the Spartans who died at Thermopylae by one of the great poets of t hat day.
 A “passerby” is someone who is just walking by.
 And so the soldiers are sa ying go tell the Spartans (our people back in our city of Sparta) that he re (at Thermopylae), obedient to their word (meaning we are doing what t hey asked us to do), we lie.
 In this case, their bodies are there – they lie there.
 “Go tell the Spartans, you passerby, that here, obedient to their word, we lie.”
 This has nothing to do with our episode, but it does have to do with the expression “to hold (someone) off.”

 Well, I’m hoping to hold off these two men until my friends arrive, so I say to the man, “I’m just sitting over here minding my own business.”
-“To be minding your own business” means that you are not bothering anyone el se; you are not interfering or paying attention to anyone else, you ar e just focusing on yourself.
+“To be minding your own business” means that you are not bothering anyone el se; you are not interfering or paying attention to anyone else, you are just focusing on yourself.
 I say that I’m not trying to get in your face.
 “To get in  (someone’s) face” is an informal expression meaning to bother, to annoy, to ma ke another person angry often by asking them personal questions or perhaps standing  too close to them.
 I say that I don’t have a problem with you.
 “Let’s just chill out.”
 “To chill out” is a phrasal verb meaning to relax, to be calm.
 It’s very in formal.

  I tell him that I will buy him and his friend a drink,  but he’s angry.
 He says, “Chill out?
 I don’t need to chill out.
 Those are fighting words.”
 In other words, those are things you would say when you want someone to figh t you.
 “You want a piece of me?
 Let’s take it outside.
 What are you lookin g at?”
 Those are all examples of fighting words.
 Well, this gentleman thinks that telling him to chill out is an invitation to fight.
 He says, “Let’s take thi s outside.
 I want to see you running with your tail between your legs.”
 The expressio n “your tail (tail) between your legs” means that you are scared and frightened, sor t of like a dog who’s running away.
 You are a coward; you are not brave.